The Shroud of Turin

 Full length negatives of the Shroud of Turin

 The Shroud of Turin is the most studied artifact in the world.
-It is a remarkable piece of linen, measuring 14 ft 3 in. long by 3 ft 7 in. wide, because of the image it contains.
+This ancient piece of linen measures 14 ft 3 in. long by 3 ft 7 in. wide and contains a remarkable image.
 (For high definition photos, click here.)
 Some think it is the actual burial cloth of Christ; others think it is a medieval forgery.
-Here’s where I currently stand on the Shroud of Turin, but I’m open to change:
+Who’s right?

 • Let’s begin with what the four Gospels say about Jesus’ burial wrappings:

-• Mark says, “Joseph bought some linen cloth, took down the body, wrapped it in linen” 15:46).
+• “Joseph bought some linen cloth, took down the body, wrapped it in linen.”
+(Mk 15:46)

-• After seeing the empty tomb, Mary Magdalene told Peter and “the other disciple” (John) then:
+• After seeing the empty tomb, Mary Magdalene told Peter and “the other disciple” then:

 • What happened to the burial items after Peter and John saw them?
 The Bible doesn’t give us any more information.
 However, based on human nature, I cannot imagine Peter and John leaving their Lord’s shroud and face cloth in the tomb.
 If they didn’t retrieve the items, they would have made sure someone else did.